For the Love of Radio: SDRplay RSP1B

 The SDRconnect software, as I mentioned earlier, is still in active development, and is distributed in a “preview” edition as I write this article.
 You can expect bugs, and indeed, I’ve run into some:

-• It does seem to want to crash periodically, although not that often.
+• It does seem to want to crash periodically, although thankfully, not all that often.

-• The reception seems to “glitch” for a second on a somewhat regular basis (the audio dips briefly).
+• The reception seems to “glitch” momentarily on a somewhat regular basis (the audio dips briefly).

 The 40m amateur band on a quiet morning.
 About the only visible activity is FT8.
 In this view, I’ve collapsed the Audio and AGC/Squelch sections of the center column, allowing the Control and Bands panels to be visible at the same time.

 • Tuning the radio is far more difficult than it should be; just entering a frequency is somewhat painful and unintuitive.
+Something as useful as direct keypad frequency entry is buried, and doesn’t seem to work in a way that makes sense (to me, anyway).
 I tend to resort to clicking a preconfigured band selection button (bottom of the center column), then tuning around from there with a mouse scroll movement.

-• Once you get it in the general area of what you want to listen to, you can use mouse scroll movements to tune (as I just noted), but if you click off the tuning window — to change the receiving mode, for example — the same scroll action will then modify whatever thing you just clicked, rather than tuning the frequency.
+• Once you get it in the general area of what frequency you want to listen to, you can use mouse scroll movements to tune (as I just noted), but if you click off the main frequency spectrum window — to change the receiving mode, for example — the same scroll action will then modify whatever thing you just clicked, rather than tuning the frequency.
 To get back to tuning, you have to click in the spectrum window.

 • Band preset buttons are at the very bottom of the center column of the default view, while the receiving mode and filter width is at the top of that column, resulting in an inordinate amount of scrolling up and down and back again as you use the radio — if the sections in between are expanded, anyway.
 (See the above screenshot for context.)
 I just don’t think that shoving all of that into a single, scrollable, columnar view is the optimal design.